stephenlloyd/bitmap_editor/README.md

 * L X Y C - Colours the pixel (X,Y) with colour C.
 * V X Y1 Y2 C - Draw a vertical segment of colour C in column X between rows Y1 and Y2 (inclusive).
 * H X1 X2 Y C - Draw a horizontal segment of colour C in row Y between columns X1 and X2 (inclusive).
+* F X Y C - Fill an area with colour only areas which are the same as the original colour.
 * S - Show the contents of the current image
 * ? - Displays help text
 * X - Terminate the session